graphql-mocks/graphql-mocks/packages/docs/docs/paper/introducing-paper.md

 ## A Quick Example

-Here's a small glimpse at what is possible with GraphQL Paper:
+Here's a quick glimpse at what is possible with GraphQL Paper:

 <QuickExample />